 This post and photos may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission at no extra charge to you.
 All opinions are my own.

 If your dog is anything like our Sherman, then he or she loves treats.
-Sherman enjoys a Frosty Paw almost every evening.
-(Yes, he is spoiled rotten!
-And we love spoiling him!)
+Since Sherman enjoys a Frosty Paw almost every evening, I came up with a Copycat Frosty Paws recipe that he loves..

 I don’t mind buying Frosty Paws for Sherman, the problem is that our local Kroger, where I almost always purchase my groceries, has stopped carrying them.

-What’s a dog Mama to do when Frosty Paws can’t be purchased where she buys groceries?
-Make her own!
+What’s a dog Mama to do when frozen dog treats can’t be purchased where she buys groceries?
+She makes homemade Frosty Paws!

-I hoped that Sherman would like my version of a Frosty Paw and he did!
-Now I don’t have to worry about buying Frosty Paws for Sherman, I can make them myself.
+I hoped that Sherman would like my Frosty Paw recipe and he did!
+Now I don’t have to worry about buying Frosty Paws for Sherman, I make my own DIY Frosty Paws.

 How to Make Frozen Dog Treats (Copycat Frosty Paws)

-3 Ingredients are needed to make your own Frosty Paws.
+3 Ingredients are needed to make homemade Frosty Paws.

 - 32 Ounces of Plain Non-Fat Yogurt